gemini-testing/gemini/doc/config.md

   limit on a number of browser that can be run once at a time.
 Use this option to limit the number of browsers that `gemini` will try to run in parallel.
-* `strictComparison` - by default, only noticeable differences will be treated as test failure.
-Enable this option to treat all errors this way.
+* `strictComparison` - test will be considered as failed in case of any kind of error.
+By default, only noticeable differences are treated as test failure.
 * `diffColor` - specifies color which will be used to highlight differences between images.
 Specified in hexadecimal RGB (`#RRGGBB`).
 Magenta by default (`#FF00FF`).